Kids Storage Ideas

 Between the toys, books, clothes and school supplies, it’s amazing that there’s any room in bedrooms or playrooms for kids.
 Luckily, it’s possible to handle all that stuff without breaking a sweat.
-Here are some of our favorite storage tips for those typically hard to organize areas.
+Here are some of our favorite kids storage ideas for those typically hard to organize areas.

 Tackle toy storage.